 Choosing the Right Color

-Choose a color two shades lighter than your original beard color—permanent dyes turn out darker on facial hair than on the hair on your head, for which they’re intended.
+Choose a color two shades lighter than your original beard color—permanent dyes turn out darker on facial hair than on the hair of the head, for which they’re intended.

 The best brands for natural looking nuances are Poly Color or Clairol Perfect 10.

-You’ll find that you have more color choice than with products like Just for Men, but don’t choose shades with fancy names like 'warm cognac' or 'glowing ruby'.
+You’ll find that you have more color choice than with products like Just for Men, but don’t choose shades with fashion-inspired names like "warm cognac" or "glowing ruby".
 You need plain colors like light brown, dark brown, dark blonde etc. Ash tones always look very natural.
 If your beard is reddish, try hazelnut brown rather than chestnut brown, which might turn out too red.

 Mixing the Product

-Mix 1:1 as you did the semi-permanent dye.
+Mix to a ratio of 1-to-1 as you did the semi-permanent dye.
 Unlike Just for Men and similar products, the developer might be in a large applicator bottle, but the color itself is always in a tube and labeled with its shade number.